Blurrito/S3-Portfolio/Group/README.md

 One of the ethical aspects in our group project that we faced was the licensing of third party libraries.
 As our project lives in a gray area between commercial and non-profit (the organization is a business, while the application is strictly for internal use without any direct link to generating profit), we contemplated whether purchasing a license for these libraries would be necessary.

 #### Do you foresee ethical conflicts caused by your software?
 What kind of?
-I personally do not expect any ethical conflicts in our project.
+I personally do not expect any ethical conflicts in our project, as our application does not accepts little user input and no user generated data is stored in the database of the back-end application.
+The back-end application will also not accept any (purposefully) received incorrect/malformed information.

 #### Can you do something to avoid or minimize these conflicts?
 Communicating regularly with one another is key in preventing (or solving) conflicts in a professional setting.
 Expressing one’s concerns and problems spreads awareness to all parties involved and allows them to seek out a solution together.
 It also minimizes the amount of misunderstandings that could potentially happen.